Canonical extensions of manifolds with nef tangent bundle

 In other words, $\mathcal{G} \rightarrow Z_X$ is naturally a (right) principal $L$-bundle.
 Note that $Z_X$ is Stein by assumption and that $L$ is connected and Stein (cf.\ \cref{rem:CanExtHomFanos}).
-Therefore, \cite[Théorème 6.]{matsushima_SteinFibreBundles} again applies and proves that also $\mathcal{G}$ is Stein.
+Therefore, \cite[Théorème 6]{matsushima_SteinFibreBundles} again applies and proves that also $\mathcal{G}$ is Stein.
 On the other hand, $\mathcal{G}\rightarrow Z_C$ is naturally a (right) $G=\Aut(\mathds{P}^1)$-bundle.
-Since quotients of Stein spaces by reductive groups are again Stein by \cite{snow_reductiveQuotientSteinSpaces}, we infer that also $Z_{C, [\omega_C]} = \mathcal{G}/G$ is Stein.
-But this contradicts \cite[Example 3.6.]{greb_CanonicalExtensions} as $g(C)\geq2$.
+Since quotients of Stein spaces by reductive groups are again Stein \cite{snow_reductiveQuotientSteinSpaces}, we infer that also $Z_{C, [\omega_C]} = \mathcal{G}/G$ is Stein.
+But this contradicts \cite[Example 3.6]{greb_CanonicalExtensions} as $g(C)\geq2$.
 Thus, $Z_X$ can not be Stein after all and we are done. \end{Proof} \begin{Remark} Note that essentially ad verbatim the same argument also yields the following: Let $f\colon X\rightarrow Y$ be a locallly constant fibration with fibre $F$ and assume that $F= G/P$ is a homogeneous Fano.
-If the exists a Kähler form $\omega_X$ on $X$ such that the canonical extension $Z_{X, \omega_X}$ is Stein, then there exists a Kähler form $\omega_Y$ on $Y$ (in fact, $\omega_Y = f_*(\omega_X^{m+1})$ does the job) so that also $Z_{Y, \omega_Y}$ is Stein. \end{Remark} The case of unstable ruled surfaces over elliptic curves however is still completely open: \begin{Question} Let $X = \mathds{P}(\mathcal{E}) \rightarrow E$ be a ruled surface over an elliptic curve defined by an unstable bundle $\mathcal{E}$ (so that $\mathcal{T}_X$ is not nef).
-Is it true, that no canonical extension of $X$ Stein? \end{Question} This question is interesting because such surfaces lie on the boundary of what is known: One can show that they belong to the very restricted class of surfaces whose tangent bundle is (strongly) pseudo-effective but not nef (compare the discussion in \cite{hosonoIwaiMatsumura_PsefTangentBundle}).
-Thus, an affirmative answer to \cref{q:CanExtSurfaces} would provide a serious indication towards the correctness of \cref{con:GrebWongCanExt}.
-On the other hand, it seems very much possible that the answer to \cref{q:CanExtSurfaces} may turn out to be negative.
-In this case, it would of course be interesting to see how much positivity exactly one can infer from the Steiness of canonical extensions.
+If the exists a Kähler form $\omega_X$ on $X$ such that the canonical extension $Z_{X, \omega_X}$ is Stein, then there exists a Kähler form $\omega_Y$ on $Y$ so that also $Z_{Y, \omega_Y}$ is Stein. \end{Remark} Combining \cref{Intro:RuledSurfaces} with \cite[Theorem 1.13]{HP_Stein_complements} this proves \cref{con:GrebWongCanExt} for smooth projective surfaces with the exception of unstably ruled surfaces over elliptic curves.